 The sequence diagram below illustrates how all of this works:

 The Cartesi Rollups framework provides a set of APIs to specify how the DApp's front-end and back-end should communicate with it.
 These APIs are explained in detail in the next section.

-Aside from the back-end running inside the Cartesi Rollups infrastructure, the DApp front-end can of course also make use of external resources such as 3rd-party services.
+Aside from the back-end running inside the Cartesi Rollups infrastructure, the DApp front-end may also use external resources such as third-party services.
 Indeed, for more complex DApps it is expected that there will be other back-ends besides the one running verifiable logic.
-These would be used whenever the application doesn’t really need a service to be decentralized and trustless, such as providing fast and accessible data caches, helping users communicate with each other, or interfacing with other non-blockchain services.
+They would be used whenever the application doesn’t need a service to be decentralized and trustless, such as providing fast and accessible data caches, helping users communicate with each other, or interfacing with other non-blockchain services.